talapkapetra/neuron-project/README.md

  - Organizing of the huge datasets and create a database which can be integrated into international storage systems.
  - Statistical analysis of the effect of compression which could be observed due to the ultrathin sectioning.
  - Statistical analysis of the morphometric synaptic features.
-Are there any differences between markers as well as different synapse types (excitatory vs. inhibitory)
+Are there any differences between markers as well as different synapse types (excitatory vs. inhibitory)?

 ## Tools:
  - Excel: organizing and collecting of datasets